morezco/react-locale-module/readMe.md

 **Warning: the DevTools require styled-components, @types/styled-components AND styled-icons to be present as peerDependencies**.
 Attempted use of them without these packages will lead to a crash.

 The code below will render the developer tools for this module to the right side of the screen.
-Translate your view in them and see the live results, then copy the resulting JSON to your application with the simple click of a button.
+Translate your view and see the live results, then copy the resulting JSON to your application with the simple click of a button.

 `Component.tsx:`